Toyota concept vehicles (2000–2009): FT-86 (2009)

 The Toyota FT-86 is a concept car manufactured jointly by Toyota and Subaru.
 It was designed by the Toyota ED² studio in France.
 The vehicle consists of many design cues from the earlier FT-HS concept.
 It features a 2.0-litre Toyota-Subaru "D-4S" boxer engine.
 The FT-86 rides on a modified Subaru Impreza platform with 101.2-inch wheelbase, with length, width, and height measuring 163.8, 69.3, and 49.6 inches, respectively.

-It is expected that the Toyota and Subaru versions will be styled similarly on the outside, with the Subaru version getting different head and tail lights and a different hood.
 It has a 2.0-litre naturally aspirated boxer engine mated to a Subaru 6-speed manual transmission.
 The concept is fitted with brakes from Advics, a joint venture company formed between Aisin Seiki, Denso, Sumitomo Electric and Toyota.

 According to chief engineer Tetsuya Tada, the unique shoujyouhi red colour was based on the colour of a Japanese monkey's backside.

 The FT-86 was first shown at the October 2009 Tokyo Motor Show and the first showing outside Japan was at the March 2010 Geneva Motor Show.

 An enhanced version called the FT-86 G Sports was shown at the January 2010 Tokyo Auto Salon as part of the Toyota G Sports range.
 Toyota Europe presented a revised FT-86 II at the March 2011 Geneva Motor Show as the successor to the FT-86.

-At the October 2009 Tokyo Motor Show, Jim Lentz, COO and President of Toyota Motor Sales USA confirmed that the production version of the FT-86 was scheduled to be sold in America but an actual date was not yet disclosed.
+At the October 2009 Tokyo Motor Show, Jim Lentz, COO and President of Toyota Motor Sales USA confirmed that the production version of the FT-86 was scheduled to be sold in America.
 At the March 2010 Geneva Motor Show, Toyota Europe announced that the production version of the vehicle will be released in November 2011.

 On 2 September 2010, British car magazine AutoExpress reported the Subaru model will feature an all-wheel-drive drivetrain as opposed to the salient feature of rear-wheel drive for the Toyota-badged model.
 They claimed the Subaru model's all-wheel-drive system would have a rear-wheel bias, improving handling.
 The flat-four, longitudinal engine layout would also be fully coherent with the model policy and mechanical characteristics of all Subaru cars of the past 30 years.

-More recent reporting indicates the Subaru version will not have the advantage of turbocharging to give it the power necessary for sporting performance.
-It may not have all-wheel drive.
+The production version, however, opted for rear-wheel drive like its Toyota counterpart.